Welcome to CeDNe’s documentation!#

 Goes through the list of networks and joins them to the current graph.

-fold_network(fold_by, name=None, data='collect', exceptions=None, self_loops=True)[source]#
+fold_network(fold_by, name=None, data='collect', exceptions=None, self_loops=True, legacy=False, fold_policy=None)[source]#

-Fold the network based on a filter.
+Fold the network based on a partition.

 Args: